home-assistant/home-assistant.io/source/_integrations/tado.markdown

 To use your Tado thermostats in your installation, go to **Configuration** >> **Integrations** in the UI, click the button with `+` sign and from the list of integrations select **Tado**.

-Previously it was necessary to add your tado username and password to your `configuration.yaml` file, this is no longer necessary and should be removed.
+Previously it was necessary to add your Tado username and password to your `configuration.yaml` file, this is no longer necessary and should be removed.

 The Tado thermostats are internet connected thermostats.
 There exists an unofficial API at [my.tado.com](https://my.tado.com/), which is used by their website and now by this component.